 particularly between lecturers and students?

 TA responded that this would definitely be the case for the policy.
-TA stated that the proposal for implementation involved a process whereby if an incident occurred and was reported (a reporting hotline could be set up to expediate the process) the affected student would be removed from the situation and to safety.
-The policy was aimed at removing the element of delay in the process so that there were effective mechanisms in place that facilitated a quicker, more efficient response.
+TA stated that the policy was aimed at removing the element of delay in the process so that there were effective mechanisms in place that facilitated a quicker, more efficient response.

 8.2.1.4 SA asked whether it would be better to focus on